-Our new brochure to promote Flag Until 14 is here:
+Please see details about our brochure to promote Flag Football under 14 here:

 We would like to see them in every parents hands.
-If you have ideas for distribution please contact us.
+If you have ideas for distribution please contact us and we will send you as many as you need.
 Please help us save lives and families.

 Advice from the neurosurgeon who discovered CTE: Concussion Doc: Don’t Let Your Kids Play Football